Dialogue for Growth Programme

 The UN Global Compact Network UK hosted a session, exploring how to empower employees across entire companies to act on climate.
 This session supported participants’ understanding of the role that employees in various company departments can play in taking climate action within their business and beyond.
 For example, we reflected upon the role of procurement professionals in leveraging purchasing power for climate action; the role of Human Resources in shaping workplace culture that empowers climate action through employee benefits, recruitment, and professional development opportunities; and the role of finance teams in ensuring company’s account for the financial risks posed by climate change and aligning investments with climate targets.

-We also discussed how sustainability and senior management staff can mobilise employees across departments to overcome complex sustainability issues and introduce the UN Global Compact Network UK’s ‘Dialogue for Growth’ programme, hosted in partnership with Impact.
+We also discussed how sustainability and senior management staff can mobilise employees across departments to overcome complex sustainability issues and introduce the UN Global Compact Network UK’s ‘Dialogue for Change’ programme, hosted in partnership with Impact.

 Access the recordings: